apigee/trireme/README.md

 the network, and execute programs.
 Using the sandbox, it is possible to run Node.js scripts in a totally isolated environment in a muti-tenant server.

-## Running Noderunner
+## Running Trireme

-The "jar" module builds a self-contained JAR that may be used to launch Noderunner on the command line just like regular Node.js:
+The "jar" module builds a self-contained JAR that may be used to launch Trireme on the command line just like regular Node.js:

     mvn install
-    java -jar jar/target/noderunner.X.Y.Z.jar <script name>
+    java -jar jar/target/trireme.X.Y.Z.jar <script name>

 (and with no arguments it will launch the "repl" but that implementation is not complete)

-## Embedding Noderunner
+## Embedding Trireme

 There is JavaDoc for the "NodeEnvironment" and "NodeScript" classes, and many other features.
 Here are the basics:

-    import com.apigee.noderunner.core.NodeEnvironment;
+    import org.apigee.trireme.core.NodeEnvironment;
-    import com.apigee.noderunner.core.NodeScript;
+    import org.apigee.trireme.core.NodeScript;

     // The NodeEnvironment controls the environment for many scripts NodeEnvironment env = new NodeEnvironment();